 - 13.8 A total of 848 car parking spaces are to be provided across the development.
-A total of 3% of all spaces are to be for disabled use and an initial two spaces are proposed for use by a Car Club scheme in Phase 1. - emissions, including carbon dioxide, oxides of nitrogen, carbon monoxide and particulates that normal cars emit.
-With road transport accounting for 66% of particulate emissions and 42% of NO_x emissions in London, measures such as electric vehicle charging points are strongly encouraged. - 13.10 Therefore, in accordance with Policy 6.13 of the London Plan, the proposed development will allow for the provision of 20% active and 80% passive electric vehicle charging points.
+A total of 3% of all spaces are to be for disabled use and an initial two spaces are proposed for use by a Car Club scheme in Phase 1. - Electric vehicles have the benefit of eliminating emissions, including carbon dioxide, oxides of nitrogen, carbon monoxide and particulates that normal cars emit.
+With road transport accounting for 66% of particulate emissions and 42% of NO_x emissions in London, measures such as electric vehicle charging points are strongly encouraged.

+13.10 Therefore, in accordance with Policy 6.13 of the London Plan, the proposed development will allow for the provision of 20% active and 80% passive electric vehicle charging points.